 If a complaint pertains to sexual misconduct, sexual harassment, or sex-based discrimination, follow Policy 1016 Title IX Sexual Harassment.
 For complaints of harassment or discrimination based on any other protected class, or that do not meet the jurisdictional requirements of Policy 1016, follow Policy 1004 Nondiscrimination and Anti-harassment.
-Students may report complaints using the UWS Safe app, the online reporting portal for UWS Safe, or by contacting the Title IX coordinator.
+Students may report complaints using the UWS Safe app or by contacting the Title IX coordinator.